How to Record Your Songs in a Professional Recording Studio

 This article summarizes an interview with songwriter Ian Sherwood.
 He described the process of planning and recording his latest album, Bring the Light.
-To improve readability I changed a few words of his words and slightly adjusted the order of the conversation.
+To improve readability I changed a few of his words and slightly adjusted the order of the conversation.

 My Take: my after-the-interview personal commentary and clarifying comments.